 Wow, I’ve already accomplished so much, I can’t wait until I actually do something.

-Intellectualizing situations distracts us from the difficult truths: that she simply doesn’t like you enough to call you back; that there’s no guarantee that your new business will make money; that no matter what you say to someone when you meet them, there’s always chance they will reject you; that no matter how much you plan every minute of your vacation, you will not enjoy parts of it; that breaking up with your girlfriend will be incredibly painful no matter how you go about it.
+Intellectualizing situations distracts us from the difficult truths: that someone flaked on your because they simply doesn’t like you enough to make time for you; that there’s no guarantee that your new business will make money; that no matter what you say to someone when you meet them, there’s always chance they will reject you; that no matter how much you plan every minute of your vacation, you will not enjoy parts of it; that breaking up with your girlfriend/boyfriend will be incredibly painful no matter how you go about it.